lastjediluke/firefighterFinderGPS/README.md

 5. Push code to github

 ## Overview...
-1. UART4 and UART1(console uart) are initialized in googleiot.c.
+1. Most of the code is in googleiot.c.
 2. UART4 is receiving the GPS data to and from the ublox module.
 * An interrupt is fired everytime a byte is received from the GPS.
 3. The user button (blue) can be double-clicked to enter a publication loop every five seconds.